thebeachinspring/Airbnb_Data_Analysis/README.md

 2. What are the best types of property to rent?
 This will give an idea of what people are looking for

 3. What are the most important features for predicting price?
-Give an idea of what people are looking for in a property
+Give an idea of what gets the best price

 ## File Descriptions <a name="files"></a>